With the Christmas holidays just around the corner, are you seeking something special for your loved ones? This year, we’ve got you covered...

-John Singer Sargent: Portraits in Charcoal opened at The Morgan Library & Museum in New York on October 4th.
-It is the first-ever museum exhibition to focus exclusively on Sargent’s charcoal portrait drawings.
-It’s a terrific show that made me admire Sargent even more than I did before.
+John Singer Sargent: Portraits in Charcoal opened at The Morgan Library & Museum in New York in October 2019.
+It was the first-ever museum exhibition to focus exclusively on Sargent’s charcoal portrait drawings.
+It was a terrific show that made me admire Sargent even more than I did before.

 Art lovers know Italian-born American artist John Singer Sargent (1856-1925) for his gorgeous, large-scale portraits of American and European elites such as Madame X, The Daughters of Edward Darley Boit, and Lady Agnew of Locknaw.
 He also painted many beautiful watercolors.
 Oil portraits made Sargent’s career, and he’s still famous for them today.
 However, in 1907, he decided that he’d had enough of the demanding job of painting the rich and famous, and he abruptly stopped taking portrait commissions.